gumbarros/Infidex/README.md

 - TF-IDF weights (pre-normalized, byte-quantized)
 - Document frequencies and statistics

 **Index Size**: Typically much smaller than source data due to byte-quantized weights and compressed postings.
 Example: 40k movie titles = < 5 MB index.
-See `PersistenceTests.SaveAndLoad40kMovies_MeasureIndexSize`.
+See [this test](https://github.com/lofcz/Infidex/blob/a60d3a7753cc4bf48a57a34d14a44bfc0d7a7223/src/Infidex.Tests/PersistenceTests.cs#L77-L175).

 ## Configuration